minprog/cs50x-1718-1819/problems/cards/lab/README.md

 {% next "Next: Testing" %}

 ## Card: testing

+Let's test your class!
+Below the class definition, add a line of code:

+    if __name__ == "__main__":

+Anything that's inside this `if` will only be executed if we run the file directly from the command line using `python cardgame.py`.

+In the `if`, write a few statements to create `Card` objects.

+{% spoiler "Syntax Help" %}
+Use the following syntax:

+    var1 = ClassName(...)

+This assigns a new object of type `ClassName` to the variable `var1`.
+In the place of the `...` the parameters for the initializer should be provided.
+{% endspoiler %}

+And after those statements, add a few statements that print the objects from the variables you created.

+{% spoiler "Syntax Help" %}
+Use the following syntax:

+    print(var1)

+When used like this, `print` will automatically use the `__str__` method that you wrote to provide a human-readable print of the object contents.
+{% endspoiler %}

+{% next "Next: the deck" %}

+## Deck: a class that contains cards

 A Card is represented by its suit and value, as can be seen from the `__init__`, these values can be anything however.
 So a deck of apples and strawberries could also be made using this same Card class.
 Our Deck uses the traditional suits (Hearts, Diamonds, Clubs and Spades) and values (Ace through King).